 From the spectator’s point of view, the endurance drive is the main event.
 Here all the vehicle’s strengths and flaws will show - and up to 4 cars may be on the track at the same time.
 Acceleration, speed, handling, dynamics, fuel economy, efficiency, reliability, and driver skills are tested to the limits.
-The winner of this event is awarded the maximum of 300 points - the highest score achievable in a single discipline.
+The winner of this event is awarded a maximum of 300 points - the highest score achievable in a single discipline.

-Here every team is checked if it has the correct helmets, safety gear, fire extinguishers, wet and dry tires.
+Here every team is checked if it has the correct helmets, safety gear, fire extinguishers, and wet and dry tires.
 Here the teams are checked for the direct safety of the drivers.

 Scrutineers check ready-to-race vehicles if they are built according to the rules.